MW DX: MW DX in Europe

 Stations in Europe often run higher power than American stations, sometimes several hundreds of kilowatts.
 Synchronous networks are also commonly used, with local transmitter stations often having less of a local identity than those in the United States and Canada.
 The wide variety of languages spoken over the DX'ing range, from Spanish to Arabic, adds an element of challenge to DXing in the region.
 Some stations in Europe have taken to Digital Radio Mondiale transmissions, requiring a receiver capable of demodulating such signals, or a computer loaded with special software coupled to the receiver.

-DX reception of North American stations has been observed on many occasions.
+DX reception of North American stations occurs regularly during the early morning, especially during the solar minimum.
 CJYQ 930 kHz and VOCM 590 kHz (both from St. John's, Newfoundland and Labrador) are generally the easiest to receive, and their presence is taken as an indication that the reception of more distant stations is possible.
 North American stations whose frequencies are furthest from the 9 kHz multiples used in Europe are easier to receive, particularly since 24-hour broadcasting is normal in Europe.